 Wow!!!!
 This is a fantastic idea....
 We specifically left some of the things vague so that GAME MASTERS would be able to change different things weave specific histories to suit their own campaigns...
 There will likely be many different stories possible considering that the event was of EPIC proportions, and surely effected all the inhabitants of the world....
 I myself have considered running a game which takes place during this time period as it presents such a complete story arch and with truly legendary fiction....

 I am sure SCOTT JONES will be able to offer a bit more on this subject...
 However I will give you what I can for the time being....
 I would think a tale which includes the average inhabitants attempting to flee the path of the battle between titanic forces as natural disasters occur and demonic forces are unleashed and mortal Janah find themselves caught in the middle as the forces of Darkness and the forces of Light clash and the fate of the world hangs in the balance...
-I would likely weave my tale around a whole family unit which flees along with others from a particular region after suffering unspeakable losses before finally allowing them to unite with a lesser avatar of one or more of the forces of light and be given some task to perform which would aid in the ensuing battle to defeat AMASURAH...
+I would likely weave my tale around a whole family unit which flees along with others from a particular region after suffering unspeakable losses before finally allowing them to be aided by a vision from a mysterious manifestation of a lesser avatar of one or more of the forces of light and be given some task to perform which would aid in the ensuing battle to defeat AMASURAH...
 You could also include perhaps tales of SARPAH armies as they are drawn into the mist of the great battle which became known as the Thousand Years of Darkness... but in order to be able to truly attempt to write this fiction owning the BASIC COMPENDIUM is a must as it lays out the history of this world in a way that I would not be able to do here on this forum due to the sheer magnitude of information which the fiction at the very start of the book does so eloquently.....

 I would be happy to help guide you in the development of your story after you have read the history of the world for yourself, because at that point we would have many points of reference to discuss and could decide at what point during the thousand years your short story would take place....